Planning to visit this iconic British city? Then here’s the 15 best Glasgow attractions you can’t miss!

 Travel Money in Scotland

-When it comes to getting paying for things in Scotland, you want to ensure you’re not being charged overseas transaction fees or getting poor exchange rates when using your card abroad, which is why I always take my Wise Card away with me wherever I travel.
+When it comes to getting paying for things here, you want to ensure you’re not being charged overseas transaction fees or getting poor exchange rates when using your card, which is why I always take my Wise Card away with me wherever I travel.

-The easy way to spend abroad with real exchange rates, no markups, no sneaky transaction fees and a free British pound account, you can use your Wise card just like a debit card in Scotland.. and it links easily with Google and Apple pay – sold!
+The easy way to spend abroad with real exchange rates, plus no sneaky ATM or transaction fees, you can use your Wise card just like a debit card in Scotland.. and it links easily with Google and Apple pay.
+Get yours here.

 SAVE THIS ARTICLE TO PINTEREST!